 Knee injury set to sideline Liam Boyce for majority of season

-BURTON Albion striker Liam Boyce will miss the majority of the coming season after an injury picked up in the pre-season friendly last weekend.
+BURTON Albion striker Liam Boyce will miss the majority of the coming season after an injury picked up in a pre-season friendly last weekend.

 Albion’s record signing arrived from Ross County in June, but was stretchered off during Saturday's game against Shrewsbury.